Cime de la Bonette is the highest paved road of the Alps

-Tucked away in the Mercantour National Park, near the Italian border, the road to the summit is totally paved.
+Set high in the French Alps, on the southeastern part of the country, the road to the summit is totally paved.
 It’s called C1.
 It’s a loop road starting and ending at Col de la Bonette.
-The pass has been featured in the Tour de France a few times and holds the record for the highest point the mythical race has ever reached.
+The pass has been featured in the Tour de France and holds the record for the highest point the mythical race has ever reached.

-Set high in the French Alps, the road was built in 1832 and the final road was completed in 1960.
+Tucked away in the heart of the Mercantour National Park, near the Italian border, the road was built in 1832 and the final road was completed in 1960.
+It was originally a mule track.
 It’s totally impassable from late October to June due the snow.
 It's the highest paved road of France.